According to Joel House, businesses that show up on the first page of results get 92% of consumer traffic.

 The most important thing to avoid here is: Don’t be spammy.
-You may build your personal brands for years and ruin it overnight if you’re too aggressive with your campaigns.
-Protect your reputation at all cost.
-Only participate and distribute to channels where you’ve been active in before and have provided some value already.
+You may build your personal brands for years and ruin them overnight if you’re too aggressive with your campaigns.
+Protect your reputation at all costs.
+Only participate and distribute to channels where you’ve been active before and have provided some value already.

 9. Build Relationships Overtime

 Unless you’re selling $10 ebooks, you’ll likely have to nurture your customers and go through a long process of building trust.

 According to some branding and marketing experts, prospects need to connect with your brand through various digital channels at least 6–7 times in order to get used to perceiving you as an industry leader.

 As a result, you need to produce more valuable content that would be of use to them – and keep them around for when you publish this content.